The festivities in honor of the Holy Blood (Sang Santíssima), patron saint of the city, are the major festivals of Dénia.

 The big day: La Santíssima Sang

 Wednesday is the Day of the Santíssima Sang.
 Religious acts predominate, with the celebration of a mass in the morning and the procession through the city center in the afternoon.
-Another of the unavoidable appointments that day is the concert of the Agrupació Artística Musical, which brings together thousands of people.
+Another of the unavoidable appointments that day is the concert of the Agrupació Artística Musical, which brings together hundreds of people.

 The parade of floats

 The second Saturday of the festivities, except for the years 2020 and 2021 due to the coronavirus, the center of Dénia is dressed in color with the parade of floats, declared of Provincial Tourist Interest and that brings out the floats made by the eleven commissions to the street Falleras de Dénia, which also enter the contest.

 In addition to the commissions, the Falleras Mayores and their courts parade, representatives of the festivals of other towns and associations of Dénia.